fznsakib/stencil/commands.md

 | 1024 | 1024 | 100    | `stencil_1024_1024_100.pgm` |
 | 4096 | 4096 | 100    | `stencil_4096_4096_100.pgm` |
 | 8000 | 8000 | 100    | `stencil_8000_8000_100.pgm` |

+## git

+git add --all - if any new files are created, add them to commit

+git commit -m "Name of commit" - commit files to git

+git push -u origin master - upload changes to git